soxueren/atsd/api/network/series.md

 New entities, metrics, and tags will be created automatically.

-New metrics will be initialized with `float` data type by default.<br>To insert metric samples with another datatype, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.
+New metrics will be initialized with `float` data type by default.<br>To insert metric samples with another data type, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.

 ## Syntax